 You're not the first to ask...

-We Are = Movement makes embodied public spaces
+We Are = Movement creates embodied public spaces

 An astounding abundance of knowledge currently exists about intelligent body movement.
 We would like to see that reflected in our public discourse & education, as well as in most peoples’ understanding & movements.